Leoš Janaček – Osud

 During Janaček’s life, Osud was never performed, due to continuous delays of the theatres, despite the composer’s threats to start a lawsuit.
 One of the reasons of these delays must have been the clumsiness of the libretto, co-written by the composer and a twenty-years-old teacher, Fedora Bartošova.
 The music was broadcasted by radio for the first time in 1934.

-Sir Charles Mackerras gives us an intense recording, scrupulously attentive to the orchestral colours, so that from the beginning it is possible to predict the final catastrophe.
+Sir Charles Mackerras gives us an intense reading, scrupulously attentive to the orchestral colours, so that from the beginning it is possible to predict the final catastrophe.
 For their part, the two protagonists are absolutely excellent.
 The tenor Philip Langridge has a full and expressive voice, which allows him to create a well-rounded character, while the soprano Helen Field, even though she has not a beautiful voice, knows how to use it well and portrays Mìla in a tragic and magnetic way.
 Kathryn Harries is also very good as Mìla’s mother, of whom she clearly understands the insanity and knows how to make it realistic.

 The opera is sung in English.
 The translation of the libretto is by Rodney Blumer.